A discrete framework for the interpolation of Banach spaces: Complex formulations

 \begin{remark} The classical definition of the lower complex interpolation method uses non-periodic holomorphic functions on the strip $\mathbb{S}$, which in turn give rise to a function, rather than a sequence, on the Fourier side.
 In order to fit this into our abstract framework, one would need a continuous version of a sequence structure, which is not always possible.
 For the specific case of real interpolation, this was done in \cite{LL21c}. \end{remark}

-Now let us return to the question in \eqref{eq:complex_formulation}, which boils down to the question whether $(\mc{X}_0,\mc{X}_1)^{(c)}_\theta$ defines a Banach space.
+Now let us return to the question in \eqref{eq:complex_formulation}, which is mainly of theoretical interest.
+It boils down to the question whether $(\mc{X}_0,\mc{X}_1)^{(c)}_\theta$ is a Banach space.
 To answer this question, let us define some auxiliary normed spaces.
 Let $(\mc{X}_0,\mc{X}_1)$ be a compatible couple of sequentially structured Banach spaces.
 We define

 equipped with the norm

 where the second equality follows by taking limits in Lemma \ref{lemma:indeps}.
 Furthermore, we define

 equipped with the intersection norm.
 Note that we have as sets, but their respective norms differ.
 We start with two preparatory lemmata.